opendistro/for-elasticsearch-docs/docs/kibana/get-started.md

       }
     }
     ```
 3. For *index_name*, enter the same index name that you specified in your Python script.
-Your index name would be `<weather-forecast>` in the *weather-forecast* example.
+Your index name would be `<weather-forecast>` for the *weather-forecast* example.
 Your GET Request for this example would look something like this -

     ```json
     GET <weather-forecast>/_search